East Entrance Road

-The road passes through the entrance station here.
+The entrance sign welcomes you to Yellowstone National Park.
+Just 0.1 mile beyond, the road passes through the entrance station.
 The park entrance fee must be paid or a valid pass shown.

 On the right is a paved pullout area with a stone wall.
 Beyond the wall is a very high waterfall, informally named Sylvan Falls.
 Unfortunately, it is virtually impossible to get a good view of it from the overlook, and a better view requires dangerous scrambling around that is not recommended.